kristianhasselknippe/gh-pr-difftastic/README.md

 A command-line tool that enhances GitHub pull request reviews by displaying diffs using [Difftastic](https://difftastic.wilfred.me.uk/), a structural diff tool that understands syntax.

+## AI slop warning

+This tool was created with the help of AI.

 ## Features

 - View GitHub pull request diffs with syntax-aware highlighting